2 Helpful / 2 Not

 9 Helpful / 0 Not

 Pins are placed so that a good shot is rewarded, and a bad one is OB.
 Most of the baskets have nearby trees.
 Holes 2 and 6 are elevated straight shots.
-Every hole except 1, 4, 11, 13, and 15 have a creek in play, but the water is not deep enough to lose a disc, and no problem if you can throw past 75ft on Hole 9.
-Hole 14 is a 485ft opportunity to bomb your disc!
+All holes except 1, 4, 11, 13, 14, have water hazards, but the water is not deep enough to lose a disc, and no problem if you can throw past 75ft on Hole 9.
+Hole 14 is a 455ft opportunity to bomb your disc!

-Cons: There is a HUGE train that runs very close to the park entrance and along side Hole 1.
+Cons: There is a Railway track that runs very close to the park entrance and along side Hole 1.
 The train horn is very loud and can be heard throughout the park, which can very easily throw off putts.
-Hole number 1 has power lines right in front of the tee, slightly out of the way of drives but it is just not very appealing.
+Hole number 1 also has power lines right in front of the tee, slightly out of the way of drives but it is just not very appealing.

 (There is now tee pads and a course map at hole 1 updated 2013, THANK YOU Boys Scouts of America).

-For some reason number 3 is always muddy.
 Pedestrians walk through the trail all the time, which runs in between a majority of the course, but is not too intrusive.
-Creek at hole 5 is grotesque, very muddy and covered with tall stalk like plants, but when maintained is okay.
+Creek at hole 6 is grotesque, very muddy and covered with tall stalk like plants, but when maintained is okay.
 When people say this course is a "disc eater," their discs are probably in the creek along holes 6 and 7, throw with caution.
 There is a fence that is a pain if you go over on 10, it is very often a swamp on the other side of the fence.
 Enough complaints to not be rated a bad ass course, just a very good one.

 9 of 9 people found this review helpful.